freeCodeCamp/guide/src/pages/security/cryptography/index.md

 Some techniques are: RSA, Diffie-Hellman, DSS(Digital Signature Standard), ElGamal.

+### Cryptographic Hashing

+Most cryptographic hash functions are designed to take a string of any length as input and produce a fixed-length hash value.

+A cryptographic hash function must be able to withstand all known types of cryptanalytic attack.

 #### More Information:

 - <a href='https://www.crcpress.com/Cryptography-Theory-and-Practice-Third-Edition/Stinson/p/book/9781584885085' target='_blank' rel='nofollow'>Cryptography: Theory and Practice by Douglas Stinson</a>